reuben367/finalCapstone/README.md

+Project name:
+Sentiment analysis capstone project

+Project description:
+This project takes reviews of products on amazon, caries out polarity and subjectivity analysis and produces histrograms to show the distribution of review sentiment

+Installation:
-sentiment_analysis_functions_2 uses the dataset amazon_product_reviews.csv found at: https://www.kaggle.com/datasets/datafiniti/consumer-reviews-of-amazon-products
+Sentiment_analysis_functions_2 uses the dataset amazon_product_reviews.csv found at: https://www.kaggle.com/datasets/datafiniti/consumer-reviews-of-amazon-products
+The project will work on any dataframe of reviews containing a column named "reviews"

+Usage:
+Line 29 can be used to adjust how much of the dataset to analyse, the below screenshots are outputs for the first 100 entries only: